March Newsletter

 SCHOOL COUNCIL NEWS

-The next meeting is Monday March 6th at 6:00pm in the library.
+Next meeting: Monday March 2 at 6:00pm in the Library.
 If you wish to join us by virtual link, please contact the office or email [email protected]

 STAY UP TO DATE